 Landlord Tenant Disputes FAQs

-- What steps can be taken to avoid landlord tenant disputes?
+- What steps can be taken to avoid landlord-tenant disputes?

-- If there is a problem on either side, make sure to notify the other party immediately and be open and honest in all your dealings
+- If there is a problem on either side, make sure to notify the other party immediately and be open and honest in all your dealings.

-The United States Department of Housing and Urban Development (HUD) maintains a list that has information regarding the landlord tenant laws of each state.
-These laws are always important to know whether you are a landlord or a tenant.
+The United States Department of Housing and Urban Development (HUD) maintains a list that has information regarding the landlord-tenant laws of each state.
+These state laws are always important to know whether you are a landlord or a tenant.
 For example, depending on the state, a landlord may be required to receive written notice of a defect in the property before he or she is obligated to repair it.

-For example, an independent, third-party mediator can be hired to help form an agreement between the parties.
+For example, an independent, third-party mediator can be hired to help form an agreement between the property owner and the renter.
 Although the mediator is often mistaken for a judge, the mediator does not have any authority to bind either party to an agreement and is simply there to facilitate communication between the landlord and the tenant.
-Mediation services are often available for little to no cost from through various programs.
+Mediation services are often available for little to no cost through various programs.

 Mediation services are often rendered through both private companies as well as state and local bar associations.
-You can find more information regarding the mediation services in your area by contacting the bar association closest to you or the city manager's office and asking about services for mediating landlord tenant disputes.
+You can find more information regarding the mediation services in your area by contacting the bar association closest to you or the city manager's office and asking about services for mediating landlord-tenant disputes.

-These courts do act as a last resort for most landlord tenant disputes and are structured to provide a quick and efficient resolution to these issues.
+These courts do act as a last resort for most landlord-tenant disputes and are structured to provide a quick and efficient resolution to these issues.
 However, you will need to check with your local courts to see the filing requirements for your small claims court.
 In most instances, these courts are only authorized to hear cases where the amount in controversy does not exceed a certain amount, generally in the range between $3,000 and $10,000.
 If your case does exceed this amount, you will need to file your lawsuit in the appropriate court.

 Get Professional Legal Help With Your Landlord-Tenant Dispute